SerVB/pph/README.md

 There are some practices of rewriting C++ code to JVM-related code.

 #### Constant references
-To archive this, it's needed to write an interface with constant methods and another interface or class with other classes that extends/implements the constant interface.
+To archive this, it's needed to write an interface with constant methods and another interface or class with other methods that extends/implements the constant interface.
 See an example [here](https://github.com/anonymous-frog-studio/pph/blob/master/core/src/main/kotlin/com/github/servb/pph/gxlib/gxlmetrics/Point.kt).

 Maybe in the future everything will be rewritten as immutable.